Simplero/Simplero-API/README.md

 Need help using the API?
 Contact our support team using the HELP link inside your Simplero admin interface.

 Have a feature request for the API?
-File it [right here](https://github.com/Simplero/Roadmap/issues).
+Submit it [here](https://help.simplero.com/forum).